HarvardOpenData/HODP-Docs/docs/hypothesis-testing.md

 By: Asher Noel & Leo Saenger

-You can write content using [GitHub-flavored Markdown syntax](https://github.github.com/gfm/).

 ## Markdown Syntax

 To serve as an example page when styling markdown based Docusaurus sites.